Mutual visibility in Moore graphs and $(d,2)$-graphs with defect: Mutual-visibility in Moore graphs

-\begin{theorem} Let $H$ be the Hoffman--Singleton graph.
+\begin{theorem} Let $H$ be the Hoffman-Singleton graph.
 Then $\mu(H) \leq 20$.
-Moreover, if a mutual-visibility set $S \subseteq V(H)$ of size $20$ exists, then the induced subgraph $H[S]$ is an induced matching consisting of ten disjoint edges and every vertex of $T = V(H) \setminus S$ has exactly four neighbours in $S$. \end{theorem}
+Moreover, if a mutual-visibility set $S \subseteq V(H)$ of size $20$ exists, then the induced subgraph $H[S]$ is an induced matching consisting of ten disjoint edges and every vertex of $T = V(H) \setminus S$ has exactly four neighbours in $S$. \end{theorem} \begin{proof} Let $S\subseteq V(H)$ be a mutual-visibility subset of cardinality $s$, and put $T=V(H)\setminus S$.
+Let $e(S)$ denote the number of edges in the induced subgraph $H[S]$.
+For each vertex $t$ belonging to $T$, define $k_t$ as the number of neighbours of $t$ lying in $S$, that is, $k_t = |N(t)\cap S|$.
+Then, by Corollary~\ref{P6.coro3} (the case $\delta = 0$)